 Review and processing

 Once you have submitted the data description, the data, metadata, and related documents (e.g. documentation files) will be reviewed.
-That way, we can make sure that the data are described so well that it can be understood and reused by someone else.
-The review consists of checking whether data files have an appropriate format, that the relevant information has been filled out in the form, that there are enough metadata (in the data files, in the form, and in the related documentation) to make the data reusable, that uploaded documents have suitable formats and can be read, etc. If we need further information and clarifications during the processing, you will be contacted by e-mail.
-Any changes that have to be made to the data description will be done in cooperation with you.
+That way, we can make sure that the data material is described so well that it can be understood and reused by someone else.
+The review consists of checking whether data files have an appropriate format, that the relevant information has been filled out in the form, that there are enough metadata (in the data files, in the form, and in the related documentation) to make the data reusable, that uploaded documents have suitable formats and can be read, etc. If you need to enter further information or make clarifications during the review processing, you will be contacted by e-mail.
+Any changes that have to be made to the data description will be made in cooperation with you.

-Before the data description is published in SND’s research data catalogue, you get to preview the catalogue entry to see whether the information is correct and whether the data are presented in the way you expected them to be.
+Before the data description is published in the SND research data catalogue, you will be asked to preview the catalogue entry.
+That way you can check whether the information is correct and whether the data are presented in the way you expected them to be.
 When you have approved the entry, we will publish it.

 - Storage media are made compatible with current hardware and migrated as needed.